 The safety and comfort of your family are paramount to us.
 At Jetstar we offer a range of options for parents to restrain their children on-board.

-Whichever car seat, harness or restraint you use your child must be restrained whenever the ‘Fasten Seatbelts’ sign is on.
+Whether using a car seat or infant seatbelt, your child must be restrained whenever the ‘Fasten Seatbelts’ sign is on.
 We recommend that you and your children leave your seatbelts on whenever you are sitting in your seat.
 It means we won’t need to wake you in case of unexpected turbulence.

 If you are nursing an infant we provide Infant Seatbelts that connect to your own.
 These are to restrain kids whenever the ’Fasten Seatbelt’ sign is on.
 As you board let our crew know that you’re travelling with an infant on your lap and they will explain how the Infant Seatbelt works.